taliesincat/codility/README.md

 # Codility
-My answers for lessons on app.codility.com
+My answers for lessons on app.codility.com.\
+Written in Python 3.11.